kathferreira/kathferreira/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 --->
 Hi there🤸‍♂️ I'm Kathy (she/her), I was born 23 years ago in Caracas, Venezuela.
-I have more than 4 years of experience in technology🌈, where I have worked as a web🖥 and mobile📱 developer, I have been a pro-code and no-code, technical leader and I have trained teams from different organizations in the development of solutions with Power Platform💪🏼.
+I have more than 5 years of experience in technology🌈, where I have worked as a web🖥 and mobile📱 developer, I have been a pro-code and no-code, technical leader and I have trained teams from different organizations so they can build solutions using Power Platform💪🏼.
 I have always been interested in Artificial Intelligence and I am currently improving my skills as a data analyst.

 <br>
 <br>